dirkpetersen/froster/README.md

 1. After files have been deleted from the source folder, we place a file named `Where-did-the-files-go.txt` in the source folder.
 This file describes where the data was archived, along with instructions on how to retrieve the data.
 1. Optionally allow `archive --recursive` to enable archiving of entire folder trees (CLI only option).
 [More details here](#recursive-operations).
 1. Optionally link to NIH metadata with the `archive --nih` option to link to life sciences research projects [More details here](#nih-life-sciences-metadata).
-1. Optionally restore to a cloud machine (EC2 instance) with the `restore --ec2` option to avoid egress fees.
+1. Optionally restore to a cloud machine (AWS EC2 instance) with the `restore --aws` option to avoid egress fees.
 [More details here](#restore-to-cloud-machine), also please see [this discussion](https://github.com/dirkpetersen/froster/discussions/12).

 ## Preparing Froster